asnewman/ashjs/README.md

 - Encourage vanilla JavaScript, there are no escape hatches because you are not trapped
 - Allow for frontend data structures to be passed from the backend
 - Support just enough to build simple UIs.
 If you can't build it with ash.js, it's your designer/PM's fault.
+- The framework is one file, no dependencies

 ## Short term goals